BananasBear/db-lens-mcp/README.en.md

 ## Advanced Configuration

 Most users do not need to edit config files manually.
 Use config files and environment variables for scripting, Docker, or reserved server deployment paths.

+The default example uses the `mysql` driver for relational databases compatible with the MySQL protocol / dialect.
+Other database dialects can be added in future versions.

 Config file example: